tagomobile/api/documents/generate.md

 ```

+### Generate Trackable\Non-Trackable code using POST request

+This method will generate Trackable or Non-Trackable code using single API call and.

-### Generate Trackable\Non-Trackable code with automatic adding it into the account
+Trackable code will be added into the account automatically.
+For Non-Trackable could could specify if you would like to add it into the account or not.

 * `POST /generate` add barcode.